Custom Telehealth Software for Stroke Care

-In healthcare IT since 2005, ScienceSoft offers consulting and development of stroke treatment telemedicine software.
+In healthcare IT since 2005, ScienceSoft designs and develops advanced telemedicine software for stroke care management.

-Telestroke connects experienced vascular neurologists from a neurological center with several remote emergency care hospitals to provide online consultations on efficient treatment of patients with stroke symptoms using telehealth technology and remote patient monitoring.
+Telestroke connects experienced vascular neurologists with several emergency care hospitals to provide online consultations on efficient stroke treatment using telehealth technology and remote patient monitoring.
+According to Harvard Medical School, telestroke helps lower mortality risks and improve care outcomes.

 With a telestroke solution, patient care is delivered as follows: